 Learn about IDE options for R Server on an HDInsight cluster

-Another full IDE option is to install a desktop IDE such as Microsoft’s recently announced R Tools for Visual Studio (RTVS), RStudio, or Walware’s Eclipse-based StatET and access the cluster through use of a remote Map Reduce or Spark compute context.
+Another full IDE option is to install a desktop IDE and use it to access the cluster through use of a remote Map Reduce or Spark compute context.
+Options include Microsoft’s R Tools for Visual Studio (RTVS), RStudio, and Walware’s Eclipse-based StatET.

-Lastly, you can simply access the R Server console on the edge node by typing R at the Linux command prompt after connecting via SSH or PuTY.
-Use of the console interface is enhanced if you run a text editor for R script development in another window, and cut and paste sections of your script into the R console as needed.
+Lastly, you can access the R Server console on the edge node by typing R at the Linux command prompt after connecting via SSH or PuTY.
+When using the console interface, it is convenient to run a text editor for R script development in another window, and cut and paste sections of your script into the R console as needed.

 Learn about pricing